Tree Information & Resources

 Learn from the Arborist: Tree Care for Homeowners workshop

-A "Learn from the Arborist: Tree Care for Homeowners" workshop was offered by the City of Concord, in partnership with the city’s Tree Committee, to offer residents information about planting trees, pruning, and caring for trees.
-AJ Dupere and Cory Keeffe from the NH Division of Forests and Lands-Urban and Community Forestry Program provided the information.
-They were joined by City of Concord Assistant Planner Beth Fenstermacher.
-If you missed the workshop, you can view a recording of the workshop below.
+A "Learn from the Arborist: Tree Care for Homeowners" workshop was offered by the City of Concord, in partnership with the City’s Tree Subcommittee, to offer residents information about planting trees, pruning, and caring for trees.
+AJ Dupere and Cory Keeffe from the New Hampshire Division of Forests and Lands-Urban and Community Forestry Program provided the information.
+You can view a recording of the workshop below.

 Arbor Day Foundation Resources